rish-16/CS3244-Tutorial-Material/README.md

 ## What is this?
 I teach **TG-06**, the tutorial that takes place every **Monday, 1200-1300** in AY21/22 Semester 1.
 It is *fully online* this semester.

+> Unless the syllabus has drastically changed, I believe the material covered here is relevant for future AYs as well (eg: AY22/23++).
+The module might be deprecated soon so do take note!
+In future iterations of SOC's Intro to ML module, I still feel the material herein is good enough for preparation purposes.

 This repository contains code, figures, and miscelleaneous items that aid me in teaching my class.
 The main source of reference *should* be the lecture notes and tutorial questions created by the CS3244 Professors and Teaching Staff.

 > Official tutorial solutions will be released at the end of every week.